 Emerging markets were also hit, with sell-offs in currencies

-- on concern that tighter Fed policy could sap flows into
+-- on concern that tighter Fed policy could sap flows

 "We have taken down our exposure to some of the smaller